datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 ## 2. A first data model

-This example is a table from a [video-sharing application](https://killrvideo.github.io/) built as a reference application to illustrate, among other topics, Cassandra data model.
+This example, discussed in the presentation, is a table from a [video-sharing application](https://killrvideo.github.io/) built as a reference application to illustrate, among other topics, Cassandra data model.

-This table supports a query corresponding to _"get all users who live in a given city"_ and the CQL CREATE TABLE statement is as follows:
+This table supports a query corresponding to _"get all users who live in a given city"_ and the corresponding CQL CREATE TABLE statement is as follows:
 ```sql
 CREATE TABLE killrvideo.users_by_city (